Before going into the details of Net Present Value (NPV) and Internal Rate of Return (IRR), a few of the basic concepts are important to know.

 To bring the future cash flow back to the present is called discounting.
 In order to compare the two cash flows taking place at different time intervals, first of all, both of these should be discounted back at some common present time.
 For this purpose, there should be some interest rate (opportunity cost) that helps in the discounting process.

 Net present value is the most important concept and technique in the Capital Budgeting area of financial management.
 All the future cash flows are discounted back at the present and subtracted from the initial investment to give the value of net present value.
 If one wants to start a new project then how can he measure the feasibility and profitability of that project?

 The simple and effective way is through net present value calculation.
 In net present value calculation, all the expected cash flows are forecasted and discounted with a certain discount rate or interest rate.
 If the net present value of a project is more than zero then that project is favorable for the investor.
 The formula for net present value is given below.

 Net Present Value = -Io+∑CFt / (1+i)t

 In the above equation “Io” means the initial investment that is in the shape of cash outflow.

 “CFt” are the cash flows that are occurring at different time intervals.

 “i” is the interest rate.

-Although, the net present value is a very powerful technique of capital budgeting, but still has certain drawbacks.
+Although, the net present value is a very powerful technique of capital budgeting, still has certain drawbacks.
 The main reason is that the cash flows are the estimated values that are not actually real, also the discount rate is determined subjectively.
-But, still net present value is used frequently in the financial management in ascertaining the value of any investment or even the whole company.
-Moreover if there are more 2 or 3 projects available to invest, then the project that has higher net present value is the better one.
+But, still, net present value is used frequently in financial management in ascertaining the value of any investment or even the whole company.
+Moreover, if there are more than 2 or 3 projects available to invest in, then the project that has a higher net present value is the better one.

 Initial Investment = Io = $ 200,000